lalit-shendage/weather-app/README.md

 3. run npm install on terminal

-4. create .env file

-5.  assign value to the  REACT_APP_OPENWEATHERMAP_API_KEY  from openweatherapi

-6. run npm run dev to run the app on local machine
+4. run npm run dev to run the app on local machine

-7. open link which is diaplayed on terminal
+5. open link which is diaplayed on terminal
+# weather-app